 However, let me stress – Every type of car does make it out there on the rough road, you just have to be patient.
 We drove a Jetta.

-The Ranch did a good job of utilizing their outdoor space and encouraging social distancing.
-They aren’t doing any table service, but they are offering counter service instead.
-They have closed their indoor dinging and have spread out picnic tables in front of the lake with 6 ft of distance.
+The Ranch did a good job of utilizing its outdoor space and encouraging social distancing during COVID-19.
+They spread out picnic tables in front of the lake with 6 ft of distance.
 It’s a lovely view and I’d rather be outside anyway!

 See a Different Side of Vail This Summer